-- 9.1 Directors' responsibilities and limitations are primarily set out in the Articles of Association, the Companies Act, the Act, the Bank's guidelines, Board or Shareholders' Resolutions and other relevant statutes or regulations. - 9.2 The Memorandum of Association regulates the external affairs of the Company, while the Articles of Association regulates the internal regulations of the Company. - 9.3 The Directors are required to uphold good corporate integrity and transparency.
-In this regard, the Board is required to approve the Company's Corporate Governance Disclosures on an annual basis, the same of which shall be laid before the Company's annual general meetings and published in the Company's website.
+- 9.1 Directors' responsibilities and limitations are primarily set out in the Articles of Association, the Companies Act, the Financial Services Act, the Bank's guidelines, Board or Shareholders' Resolutions and other relevant statutes or regulations. - 9.2 The Memorandum of Association regulates the external affairs of the Company, while the Articles of Association regulates the internal regulations of the Company. - 9.3 The Directors are required to uphold good corporate integrity.